 Consider this, in 2021 you can buy an enterprise grade 16 TB drive for just $350 and it comes with a 5 year warranty.
 This means you can return it and get another one if it breaks within five years.
 The actual cost, hence, is 36 cents per month per terabyte.
 So even if you buy two drives and use a mirror, just in case, it’s 72 cents per TB per month of actual hardware cost.
 If your backup drive lasts longer than five years, and it likely will, the cost per month and terabyte will be far lower.
 Naturally the cost doesn’t include electricity and the cost of running a separate computer (if needed) and other circumstantial costs, but it gives you an idea how overpriced cloud storage and generally all cloud services tend to be.

-They Want to Turn You Being From Owning to Renting
+They Want to You to Rent, not to Own

 All software-as-a-service and infrastructure-as-a-service uses the same scheme.
 They want you to be poorer, i.e. own less or ideally nothing.
 This puts you into a 100% dependency.
 No cash, no service.
 Sure the benefit is with little money and low upfront costs you could rent a rather large IT “farm” and use it in the short term.
 Just like it’s cheaper to rent a Rolls Royce than to buy one.
 But in the long term, most likely, it’s a lot cheaper to buy the hardware, especially if you plan to use it intensively.
 If you only need the Rolls Royce to drive to a few job interviews, it’s a no-brainer: go rent it!
 But not all scenarios are obvious at first sight.
 For example, if you run a small website and rent a tiny virtual machine with a cloud provider, it makes sense to pay, say $10, a month for it.
 If your website requires 100 TB storage for a database, however, it would make a lot of sense economically not to host it with a third party because within just a few months the fees would amount to the cost of buying the actual hardware and hosting it yourself.